ShirefMohammed/Youtube/README.md

 - 📈 Stay updated with trending and recommended videos
 - 📬 Get notified about new comments and subscribers
 - 📱 Enjoy our app on any device with responsive design
-- 💬 Receive instant Real-time notifications for a seamless experience
+- 💬 Receive real-time notifications for a seamless experience
 - 🚀 We prioritize accessibility, speed, and safety

 ## Used Technologies